Skip to main content

 Why did SFU join CoARA?

 SFU joins the Coalition for Advancing Research Assessment (CoARA) in light of increasing international calls for reforms in research assessment.
-A variety of initiatives and frameworks have recently criticised the inappropriate use of quantitative metrics in research assessment and propose to instead focus on evaluating quality and impact.
-The Agreement on Reforming Research Assessment (ARRA) offers concrete steps towards this goal, providing principles and commitments, a timeframe and further tools for implementing the reforms.
+In recent years, a variety of initiatives have criticised the inappropriate use of quantitative metrics in research assessment and alternative frameworks were proposed to instead center the evaluation of quality and impact.
+The Agreement on Reforming Research Assessment (ARRA) offers concrete steps towards this goal, providing guiding principles and commitments, a timeframe and further tools for implementing the reforms.
 In Austria, the ARRA has been signed and endorsed by research institutions such as the Austrian Science Fund (FWF), the Austrian Academy of Sciences (ÖAW), as well as the Austrian Conference of Private Universities (ÖPUK), which SFU is a member of.

 Benefits for the research community